necto/parity/README.md

   precomputed parity bits for each and sums them.

 To run the benchmark, you'll need `emacs` to generate the random input sequence, and `gcc` to compile the resulting source file.
-After these two tools are in place, just run:
+Once these two tools are in place, just run:

     ./run.sh